-Inside this post, it can be challenging to figure out how to reduce the drama with your teen daughter, but these simple but effective tips can help.
+It can be challenging to figure out how to reduce the drama with your teen daughter.
+These simple but effective tips can help.

 *This is a republished post from Colleen O’Grady, author of Dial Down the Drama